or-ben-harosh/genius_mcp/README.md

 ---

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+---

+## License

+MIT License - see LICENSE file for details

+---

 <div align="center">

 **Made with ❤️ for the MCP community**

-[⭐ Star this repo](https://github.com/or-ben-harosh/spotify-mcp) if you find it useful!
+[⭐ Star this repo](https://github.com/or-ben-harosh/genius-mcp) if you find it useful!

 </div>